madan20maccccc/cross-camera-player-mapping/README.md

 - **NumPy, pandas, scikit-learn** for data handling and similarity scoring
 - **OpenCV** for image processing and image cropping

-Developed by **Madan**, B.Tech Artificial Intelligence & Data Science,
+Developed by **Madan.
+M**, B.Tech Artificial Intelligence & Data Science,
 **Amrita Vishwa Vidyapeetham**.

 > The project combines visual embeddings and spatial reasoning to identify corresponding players across two camera views of the same football match, without relying on tracking or re-identification models.
 The approach emphasizes interpretability and modularity over complexity.